-Rent expense was \$0.2 million for the years ended December 31, 2022 and 2021.
-From May 2019 through April 30, 2022, the Company leased office space in San Diego, California.
-On April 18, 2022, the Company entered into a sublease agreement for office space in San Diego, California which expires on July 31, 2023 (the "San Diego Lease").
-Base rent under the San Diego Lease is approximately \$157,000 annually and the monthly rent expense is being recognized on a straight-line basis over the lease term.
+Rent expense was \$0.2 million for the years ended December 31, 2023 and 2022.
+From May 2019 through April 2022, the Company leased office space in San Diego, California.
+In April 2022, the Company entered into a sublease agreement for office space in San Diego, California which expired in July 2023 (the "San Diego Lease").
+In May 2023, the Company entered into a lease agreement for the same office space which expires on September 30, 2025.
+Base rent under such lease is approximately \$145,000 annually and the monthly rent expense will be recognized on a straight-line basis over the effective term of the lease.

 The San Diego Lease is included in the accompanying consolidated balance sheet at the present value of the lease payments.
 As the San Diego Lease does not have an implicit interest rate, the present value reflects a 10.0% discount rate which is the estimated rate of interest that the Company would have to pay in order to borrow an amount equal to the lease payments on a collateralized basis over a similar term and in a similar economic environment.
-As of December 31, 2022, the Company has recognized a net operating lease right-of-use asset and a lease liability of \$87,000 that matures in July 2023, which has a weighted average remaining lease term of 0.6 years.
+As of December 31, 2023, the Company has recognized a net operating lease right-of-use asset and a lease liability of \$0.3 million that matures in September 2025, which has a weighted average remaining lease term of 1.8 years.
+As of December 31, 2022, the Company's lease had a weighted average remaining lease term of 0.6 years.